Process Task Runner – Run Tasks as Local Processes icon Process Task Runner – Run Tasks as Local Processes

 - echo "Hello World!"

-The Process task runner doesn’t have any additional configuration beyond the type property.
+The Process task runner does not require any additional configuration beyond the type property.

 Benefits

-The Process task runner is useful if you want to access local files e.g. to take advantage of locally configured software libraries and virtual environments.
+The Process task runner is useful when you need to access local files or take advantage of locally configured software libraries and virtual environments.

 Combining task runners with Worker Groups

-You can combine the Process task runner with Worker Groups to run tasks on dedicated servers that might have specific software libraries or configurations.
-This powerful combination allows you to leverage the compute resources of your Worker Groups while running tasks as local processes without the overhead of containerization.
+You can combine the Process task runner with Worker Groups to run tasks on dedicated servers that have specific software libraries or configurations.
+This combination allows you to leverage the compute resources of your Worker Groups while running tasks as local processes, without the overhead of containerization.

-The example below shows how to combine the Process task runner with Worker Groups to fully leverage the GPU resources of a dedicated server:
+The following example demonstrates how to combine the Process task runner with Worker Groups to fully leverage the GPU resources of a dedicated server:

 id: python_on_gpu